 “Let’s Dance” (1983)

 David Bowie used fashion, theater, and imagery as part of his act well before it was the norm for pop stars to do so.
-You could almost imagine that MTV was created to give him a platform to to do what he'd already been doing for years, but for a much bigger audience.
-Bowie's 1983 album Let's Dance was his real entrance into the music video era dominated by MTV, and what an entrance.
+You could almost imagine that MTV was created to give him a platform to to do what he’d already been doing for years, but for a much bigger audience.
+Bowie’s 1983 album

-Shot in New South Wales in Australia,"Let's Dance" was a message against racism and oppression.
+Shot in New South Wales in Australia,”Let’s Dance” was a message against racism and oppression.
 Plus something about red shoes and a nuclear holocaust.
-It's all appropriately bizarre and off-putting, but the highlight might be that Bowie's bleached blonde 'do was very on point in this video.
+It’s all appropriately bizarre and off-putting, but the highlight might be that Bowie’s bleached blonde ‘do was

 “Modern Love” (1983)